stelligent/inspector-status/README.md

 ## AWS Resources

 Resources are created in AWS with whatever name prefix you choose in the config file OR the command line, This creates resources with the prefix-name, a random string, and then the type concatenated.
 By default resources will be cleaned up after.
-The run/findings will be left.
+The run/findings will be left in your AWS account for posterity.

 ## Options
 Note: The provided config file has all of these options.
 If an option is provided below then the config file's option will be overridden by the CLI argument.